 ABSTRACT

-Rice is one of the main cereals produced worldwide.
+Rice is one of the main cereal crop in worldwide.
 Its productive potential can be affected by several factors, especially fungal diseases.
-Among the most important, the Sheath Blight, caused by the fungus Rhizoctonia solani.
-Because there is a lack of studies demonstrating the evolution of the severity of Sheath Blight over time in irrigated rice genotypes, the present study aimed to study the resistance of irrigated rice genotypes to the Sheath Blight, through the Area Under the Disease Progress Curve (AUDPC) and the progress in the development of the disease.
-The experiment was conducted under controlled greenhouse conditions, with a completely randomized design (IHD), composed of 18 treatments with 4 replications.
-The genotypes that presented the highest level of disease resistance were AB171292, AB171294, and AB171307, which presented the highest average values of fresh mass.
+Among the most important, the sheath blight, caused by the fungus Rhizoctonia solani, because there is a lack of studies demonstrating in control conditions for evolution of the rice genotypes against sheath blight disease. , The present study aimed to study the resistance of irrigated rice genotypes to the sheath blight, through the area under disease progress curve (AUDPC) and the progress in the development of the disease.
+The genotypes that presented the highest level of disease resistance in AB171275, AB171292 and AB171294.
 The genotypes that fit the Gompertz model presented the highest levels of severity when compared to the genotypes of the Monomolecular model.

 Keywords: Oryza sativa; Rhizoctonia solani; Pathogen; Fungus.